uncomplexlearning/a-level/markdown/cs.md

 - Rules/knowledge about the problem domain
   - used to find a good/approximate but not optimal solution to a problem
   - reduces the size of the search/problem space
-  - changing some constraints in the problem
+  - changing some constraints in the problem to make it easier to solve

 ### 4.4.6 Computable and non-computable problems